-In January 2022, the FDA recommended that additional controlled data be included in a New Drug Approval (NDA) submission and in March 2022, we submitted an amended protocol that incorporated a randomized withdrawal (RW) period to Study C602 in order to obtain additional controlled data requested by the FDA.
-The RW period of Study C602 was a multi-center, randomized, double-blind, placebo-controlled study of DCCR in 77 patients with PWS at 17 sites in the U.S. and 5 sites in the U.K. This RW period consisted only of patients enrolled in Study C602 and did not enroll any new patients.
-We announced the initiation of the RW period for Study C602 in October 2022, and completed enrollment in May 2023.
-The FDA has acknowledged that data from the study has the potential to support an NDA submission for DCCR.
+In January 2022, the FDA recommended that additional controlled data be included in a New Drug Approval (NDA) submission and in October 2022, we initiated the RW period of Study C602.
+This was a multi-center, randomized, double-blind, placebo-controlled study of DCCR in 77 patients with PWS at 17 sites in the U.S. and 5 sites in the U.K. This RW period consisted only of patients enrolled in Study C602 and did not enroll any new patients.
+In September 2023, we announced positive statistically significant top-line results from the RW period of Study C602.